5 Proven Ways Porn Harms Kids that No One Talks About

 Related: Healthy Sex vs. Porn Sex: 7 Crucial Comparisons to Teach Your Kid (Before XXX Hijacks Their Future)

-#4 Porn changes sexual BEHAVIOR and increases sexual violence in users
+#4 Porn harms kids by changing sexual BEHAVIOR and increasing sexual violence in users

 Even non-explicit, sexualized media predicts earlier sexual activity among teens: Dr. Michael Flood from the University of Wollongong in Australia created a report for the Australian government earlier this spring.
 He reports: “three recent large-scale longitudinal studies document that exposure to non-explicit sexual content on television and in other media frequently used by adolescents predicts earlier initiation of sexual behaviors, including intercourse.”